 Take care not to over brown the onions, or else the vegetables will also take on an unappealing brown tinge.

-The fenugreek and ginger are completely optional; omit them by all means if you want to!
+The fenugreek and ginger and even the cilantro are completely optional; omit them by all means if you want to!